harrycresswell/harry/content/drafts/26-03-12-designing-the-morpho-album-artwork/index.md

 {{< /grid >}}

 Now we had some vector shapes to work with, the next step was to deconstruct them further to create a symmetrical design that felt interesting and a little weird.
-The process was much easier once we discovered the [symbol tool trick used to create symmetry in Affinity Designer](https://www.youtube.com/watch?v=-K9rfDOlDYw).
+The process was made much easier once we discovered the [symbol tool trick used to create symmetry in Affinity Designer](https://www.youtube.com/watch?v=-K9rfDOlDYw).

 {{< grid layout="50-50" align_items="center" >}}
 ![A black fill vector illustration of the pattern found on the wings of the Pioneer White butterly, deconstructed into symmetrical composistion.](https://res.cloudinary.com/harrycresswell/image/upload/v1773396541/hc/harry-cresswell-designing-morpho-04.png)